How Fast Can You Drive With Snow Chains On Your Tires?

-Like mentioned above, snow chains come in a vast range of varieties which have different advantages when it comes to ease of setup, traction, durability, ride smoothness, and recommended travel speed.
+As mentioned above, snow chains come in a vast range of varieties, which have different advantages regarding ease of setup, traction, durability, ride smoothness, and recommended travel speed.

 Studded tires are a popular alternative to snow chains, which is more of a specialized type of tire that allows for great speeds in the snow but has no use cases outside of snow and ice.
 It’s also possible to use mud chains in place of snow chains, but it’s generally frowned upon because mud chains are much larger than simple snow chains.